RAF Iceland: History

 By April 1943, No. 612 Squadron had returned to the UK, to RAF Thorney Island.
 No. 1407 (Meteorological) Flight RAF remained at RAF Reykjavik, but was now using Handley Page Hampden, a British twin-engine medium bomber, and No. 330 Squadron had moved to RAF Oban, but operated a detachment of Northrop N-3PB Nomad, at RAF Reykjavik July 1944 saw only RAF Reykjavik in use.
 No. 1407 (Meteorological) Flight RAF was still based in Iceland and was back to operating with Lockheed Hudson.
 No. 86 Squadron was now based at RAF Reykjavik and was equipped with Consolidated Liberator, a four-engined American heavy bomber, and No. 279 Squadron operated a detachment at this point, with Lockheed Hudson.
 By July 1945 it was down to a single unit.
 No. 1407 (Meteorological) Flight RAF had disbanded at RAF Reykjavik on 1 August 1944 to become No. 251 Squadron.
-The squadron was operating out of RAF Reykjavik, equipped with Boeing Fortress II, a four-engined American heavy bomber, when the RAF Iceland command disbanded, during July 1945.
+The squadron was operating out of RAF Reykjavik, equipped with the Boeing Flying Fortress GR Mk.
+II (a reconnaissance variant of the B-17). when the RAF Iceland command disbanded, during July 1945.